-Following weeks of backlash toward SeaWorld surrounding the repeated airing of CNN documentary “Blackfish,” the theme park company has responded publicly in an effort to clear up a few facts they say are inaccurate in the film.
-They opted not to include their side of the story in the film itself, a move which allowed filmmakers to present just their side story about horrors involving the capture and housing of killer whales.
+Following weeks of backlash toward SeaWorld surrounding the repeated airing of CNN documentary “Blackfish,” the theme park company has responded publicly to clear up a few facts they say are inaccurate in the film.
+They opted not to include their side of the story in the film itself, a move that allowed filmmakers to present just their side story about horrors involving the capture and housing of killer whales.
 The result has been many verbal attacks on SeaWorld by animal rights advocates, including successfully encouraging many bands to cancel upcoming Bands, Brew & BBQ event concerts in the Orlando park.

 Inaccurate reports recently have generated questions about SeaWorld and the animals in our care.
 The truth is in our parks and people, and it’s time to set the record straight.

 The men and women of SeaWorld are true animal advocates.
 We are the 1,500 scientists, researchers, veterinarians, trainers, marine biologists, aquarists, aviculturists, educators and conservationists who have dedicated our lives to the animals in our care as well as those in the wild that are injured, ill or orphaned.
 Whether it’s a sea lion, manatee, sea turtle or whale, we are on call 24/7.